HomeGuidesAPI ReferenceChangelog

 What Tariff is Your Customer On?

-Tariffs are rate plans for electricity.
-They describe who the plan applies to, what the rates are, and other information about the plan.
-Since utilities can have several different tariffs they provide, we capture tariff attributes that can help you find the exact tariff your customer is on.
+Tariffs are rate plans for electricity that describe who the plan applies to, what the rates are, and other information about the plan.
+Since utilities can have several different tariffs, we capture tariff attributes that can help you find the exact tariff your customer is on.

-First, here are some important data fields that will help you narrow the list of tariffs to those relevant to your customer to better find the one they are on.
+Here are some important data fields that will help you narrow the list of tariffs to those relevant to your customer, making it easier to find the one they're using.

 Service Type

-Some utilities serve customers with both natural gas and electricity service.
-Others focus on one or the other.
-Arcadia's Signal product is focused on electricity, and while we occasionally have some natural gas and other tariffs in our public database, you should make sure to always explicitly ask for electricity tariffs with your requests.
+Some utilities serve customers with both natural gas and electricity service, while others focus on one or the other.
+Arcadia's Signal product focuses on electricity, and while we occasionally have some natural gas and other tariffs in our public database, you should always explicitly request electricity tariffs in your API calls.

 Customer Class

 Utilities publish tariffs for different classes of customers: residential, non-residential, and specialty customers.
-For this reason, we organize tariffs into three distinct customer classes; residential, general, and special-use:
+For this reason, we organize tariffs into three distinct customer classes:

-- General - This includes commercial and industrial users.
+2. General - This includes commercial and industrial users

-- Special Use - This category covers agriculture, transport, and lighting.
+3. Special Use - This category covers agriculture, transport, and lighting

 Types of Tariff